 Will Call #60: Tony Trischka annexes the Berkshires into his Territory

-Tony Trischka and Territory final concert of the Barn Music, Summer Series at Hancock Shaker Village.
+Tony Trischka and Territory brings some legendary American Roots cred to the Barn Music Summer Series at Hancock Shaker Village.

 This is Will Call, #60—I’m your host, Jason Velazquez, and I thank you for tuning in.
 This episode is sponsored by Headwater Cider, who believes that cider is best when you grow what you press and press what you grow.

 Tony Trischka and Territory

 Final concert of the Barn Music, Summer Series

 Pittsfield MA, 01201

 (413) 443-0188 | (800) 817-1137